Neverbland/slack-harvest/README.md

 - `start` aims to start a task.
 As an additional param, a project/client name can be provided.
 This will trigger a dialogue with the server that can be stopped at any point.

+- `remind` checks all users timelines and sends slack reminder message to all users who have empty day entries timelines.
+Accepts one additional parameter, which is the userId (**either slack name or harvest id**).

 ###Examples
 Command:
 ```